the-reefshark/tp/docs/UserGuide.md

 ![HomeFolder](images/EditExample4.png)

-Once the command has been entered, the `Result Display` shows the result of your command and the Kanbug tracker has been updated with the updated note.
+Once the command has been entered, the result display shows the result of your command and the Kanbug tracker has been updated with the updated note.

 Example 3: After toiling away at the bug, you realise that you have solved it!
 So now you want to remove the `priority` of the Bug.
 This is how you can do it: